course-fish274-2019/David-seahorses/README.md

    - Create box plots of all average heights and combine them by making each new min/max height column its own dataset and using the data.frame function

+   - Add Background images

+   - Add more text explaining project

+   - Bar graph showing means, mins, and maxes for all locations